 - 1. Create an active dashboard in Document mode, or open an existing dashboard, and bind an active prompt to a field. - 2.
-Right-click the active dashboard prompt that you want to configure, and click Properties. - The active dashboard properties dialog box opens. - 3.
-From the Field menu, select a different field. - A warning message alerts you that changing the source field for the prompt will remove the existing prompt and any dependent (child) prompts from the cascades. - 4.
-Click OK to close the warning. - 5.
+Right-click the active dashboard prompt that you want to configure, and click Properties.

+3. From the Field menu, select a different field.

+A warning message alerts you that changing the source field for the prompt will remove the existing prompt and any dependent (child) prompts from the cascades.

+- 4. Click OK to close the warning. - 5.
 Click OK to close the active dashboard properties dialog box.